 - Securing of adequate funds.

 - Monitoring and managing project delivery.
-This will involve in-country visits and may include personally delivering some aspects of training.
+This involves in-country visits and sometimes delivering training and training and assessing local trainers.

 - Controlling project budgets.